WHO IS IT FOR?

 WHY ARE WE DOING THIS?

 The studio was founded for trained actors, which is why, until now, the studio has not offered classes that address core technique.
-However, many actors with obvious talent, who have not yet developed a defined way of working, often apply to the studio.
+However, many actors with obvious talent and experience, who have not yet developed a defined way of working, often apply to the studio.
 The actors we have met in this category have so inspired us that we were motivated to create this new opportunity.

 WHAT WILL BE TAUGHT?